Reemaa828/NetworkLinuxBasics/Network101/OSI Model.md

-# OPEN SYSTEM INTERCOMUNICATION
+# Open System Interconnection model (OSI)
 # What's an OSI Model?
-Open System Interconnection model: is a theoretical model made so different computing devices can communicate with each other efficiently made by the ISO.
+: is a theoretical model made so different computing devices can communicate with each other efficiently made by the ISO.
 It's also a:
 - **Universal Language:** Breaks down network communication into 7 layers, ensuring all devices speak the same networking language
 - **Troubleshooting Tool:** Helps isolate the source of network problems by pinpointing the specific layer where the issue occurs.